-In the mood for a little shopping this Saturday instead?
-Stop by the Deseret Book Flagship store in City Creek for 20% off your purchase this general conference weekend.
+The store will have extended hours on Saturday from 10:00 a.m. to 9:00 p.m.
 The Deseret Book flagship store in Salt Lake City also features an art and a home décor section unique to this location.
-And if you need a minute to rest, the store’s Sweet Retreat section offers freshly baked Crumbl cookies for the perfect pick-me-up.
+And if you need a minute to rest, the store’s Sweet Retreat section offers BYU Creamery Ice Cream for the perfect pick-me-up.

-At the library you can access millions of records, talk to experts, and discover your family history.
+At the library, you can access millions of records, talk to experts, and discover your family history.
 And if it’s your first visit to the library, FamilySearch has some tips on what to keep in mind before you go, including looking at your family tree, creating a FamilySearch account, deciding what areas to focus on, and gathering information about your family.
 Check out these tips and more at FamilySearch.org.

 There are also fun facts to know about the exterior of the Tabernacle while you’re there.
 According to ChurchofJesusChrist.org, a bridge-builder named Henry Grow used a lattice trust design for the Tabernacle so the roof could span 150 feet without center supports.
 Additionally, the Tabernacle was built by hand and materials were local except for the glass, bolts, nails, and other metal parts which were imported.

 Other quick stops to make while you’re visiting these two buildings include the seagull statue and the bell on Temple Square, which was originally donated by the British Saints for the Nauvoo Temple.
 You can learn about the history of the bell at ChurchofJesusChrist.org.

 Journals will begin shipping in November.